DanArthur99/Milestone-Project-3/README.md

 1. To be able to sign up to the site with a unique username and password
 2. To be able to leave/delete their own reviews for a specific product
-3. To be able to see other peoples reviews of a specific product
-4. To be able to search for a product using the site's search functionalities

 #### Returning Visitor Goals